PabloPerez/ryanair-booking-flow/README.md

 **MomentJS** used for date-time management

 Synchronization has been managed with async/await.
 For that, Selenium promise manager has been disabled `SELENIUM_PROMISE_MANAGER=false`.
-The reason behind It It's the improved readability and makes asynchronous code management easier.
+The reason behind is It improves readability and makes asynchronous code management easier.

 ### Features